intel/FdtBusPkg/README.md

 This repo implements support for developing Tiano platform device drivers compliant to the UEFI Driver Model, by performing driver binding and configuration using a Device Tree.
-Such a device tree is typically either passed to UEFI by higher-priveleged firmware.
+Such a device tree is typically either passed to UEFI by higher-privileged firmware.

 This is a staging branch created as part of the ongoing [RISE](https://riseproject.dev/) collaboration.
 The net goal is to upstream this code to Tiano.